On the Arbitrary-Oriented Object Detection: Classification based Approaches Revisited: Introduction

 \section{Introduction}

-Object detection is one of the fundamental tasks in computer vision.
-In particular, rotation detection has played a huge role in the field of aerial images \cite{yang2019r3det, ding2018learning, yang2019scrdet, azimi2018towards, yang2018automatic}, scene text \cite{Zhou2017EAST, liu2018fots, jiang2017r2cnn, ma2018arbitrary, liao2018rotation, liao2018textboxes++} and face \cite{shi2018real, huang2007high, rowley1998rotation}.
+\IEEEPARstart{O}{bject} detection has been a standing task in computer vision.
+Recently, rotation detection has played an emerging and vital role in processing and understanding visual information from aerial images \cite{yang2021r3det, ding2018learning, yang2019scrdet, azimi2018towards, yang2018automatic}, scene text \cite{zhou2017east, liu2018fots, jiang2017r2cnn, ma2018arbitrary, liao2018rotation, liao2018textboxes++} and face \cite{shi2018real, huang2007high, rowley1998rotation}.
 The rotation detector can provide accurate orientation and scale information, which will be helpful in applications such as object change detection in aerial images and recognition of sequential characters for multi-oriented scene texts.

-Recently, a line of advanced rotation detectors evolved from classic detection algorithms \cite{girshick2015fast,ren2017faster,lin2017feature,lin2017focal,dai2016r} have been proposed.
-Among these methods, detectors based on region regression occupy the mainstream, and the representation of multi-oriented object is achieved by rotated bounding box or quadrangles.
+Recently, a line of advanced rotation detectors evolved from classic detection algorithms \cite{girshick2015fast,ren2015faster,lin2017feature,lin2017focal,dai2016r} have been developed.
+Among these methods, detectors based on region regression take the dominance, and the representation of multi-oriented object is achieved by rotated bounding box or quadrangles.
 Although these rotation detectors have achieved promising results, there are still some fundamental problems.
-Specifically, we note both the five-parameter regression and the eight-parameter regression methods suffer the problem of discontinuous boundaries, as often caused by angular periodicity or corner ordering.
-However, the inherent reasons are not limited to the particular representation of the bounding box.
+Specifically, we note both the five-parameter regression \cite{yang2019scrdet,ma2018arbitrary,ding2018learning} and the eight-parameter regression \cite{liao2018textboxes++, liu2019omnidirectional, qian2021learning, xu2020gliding} methods suffer the issue of discontinuous boundaries, as often caused by angular periodicity or corner ordering, depending on the choice of parameterization protocol.
+However, the root reasons are not limited to the particular representation of the bounding box.
 In this paper, we argue that the root cause of boundary problems based on regression methods is that the ideal predictions are beyond the defined range.
-Thus, the model's loss value at the boundary suddenly increase so that the model cannot obtain the prediction result in the simplest and most direct way, and additional more complicated treatment is often needed.
+Thus, the model's loss value suddenly increases at the boundary situation so that the model cannot obtain the prediction result in the simplest and most direct way, and additional complicated treatment is often needed.
 Therefore, these detectors often have difficulty in boundary conditions.
 For detection using rotated bounding boxes, the accuracy of angle prediction is critical.
-A slight angle deviation leads to important Intersection-over-Union (IoU) drop, resulting in inaccurate object detection, especially in case of large aspect ratios.
+A slight angle deviation can lead to notable Intersection-over-Union (IoU) drop, resulting in inaccurate detection, especially for large aspect ratios.